New Jersey Delayed Diagnosis Lawyers

 When is Delayed Diagnosis Considered Malpractice?

 It may be malpractice when a doctor misdiagnoses or fails to diagnose symptoms, which results in improper or delayed medical treatment that prolongs the patient’s condition or even worsens it.
-Although doctors are fallible, and they are certainly not held to a standard of perfection, there are avoidable and unavoidable mistakes.
-Malpractice occurs when delayed diagnosis results from avoidable errors, substandard practices, and incompetence that is detrimental to the patient.
+Although doctors are fallible and certainly not held to a standard of perfection, there are avoidable and unavoidable mistakes.
+Malpractice occurs when delayed diagnosis results from avoidable errors, substandard medical practices, and incompetence that is detrimental to the patient.
 For example, delayed diagnosis may occur by mistaking one condition for another, or not recognizing complications when they arise, which can lead to the patient needing an extended hospital stay or suffering long-lasting injury.
+Despite the variability among diagnostic error cases, there are certain criteria that must be met for a case to qualify as malpractice.

 How do You Prove a Delayed Diagnosis Claim?